voucherifyio/sdk-java-openapi-based/docs/LoyaltiesApi.md

 Add or Remove Loyalty Card Balance

 This method gives adds or removes balance to an existing loyalty card.
-The removal of points will consume the points that expire the soonest.   &lt;!-- theme: info --&gt; &gt; 📘 Alternative endpoint &gt; This endpoint is an alternative to this &lt;!-- [endpoint](OpenAPI.json/paths/~1loyalties~1{campaignId}~1members~1{memberId}~1balance) --&gt;[endpoint](ref:update-loyalty-card-balance-1).
+The removal of points will consume the points that expire the soonest.   &lt;!-- theme: info --&gt;   &gt;🚧 Async Action &gt;  &gt; This is an async action.
+If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.   &gt; 📘 Alternative endpoint &gt; This endpoint is an alternative to this &lt;!-- [endpoint](OpenAPI.json/paths/~1loyalties~1{campaignId}~1members~1{memberId}~1balance) --&gt;[endpoint](ref:update-loyalty-card-balance-1).
 The URL was re-designed to allow you to add or remove loyalty card balance without having to provide the &#x60;campaignId&#x60; as a path parameter.

 ### Example
 ```java